Hyva Checkout Frontend API Overview

 window.addEventListener('checkout:init:evaluation', () => {

-// Register the validator callback that matches the backend's createValidation() name
+// Register the validator - the name must match createValidation() in the backend

 hyvaCheckout.evaluation.registerValidator('validateExampleComponent', (element, component) => {